Livadia is a municipality of Larnaka that is built in the north of the city at an altitude of about fifteen metres.

 Occupations of residents:

 Previously the inhabitants of Livadia were engaged in livestock farming and were shepherds.
-There were also several farmers and laborers in the area, while a portion of them involved in bakestry art making baskets and psatharkers.
+There were also several farmers and labourers in the area, while a portion of them involved in basketry art making baskets and psatharkers.
 Later, during the decades of the interwar period (1920-1930), several inhabitants were coaches and traders.
 After World War II, the residents were engaged in offering services, the tourist sector, the operation of shops, trade, crafts and more.